 Lyft: Buy Lyft credit for 0.22 cents per point.

-Ticketmaster: Pay Ticketmaster puchrases for 0.2 cents per point.
+Ticketmaster: Pay Ticketmaster purchases for 0.2 cents per point.

 Transfer Partners: Transfer